aarongilly/notes/content/System Modeling General Process.md

 	![[screenshot 2.png]]

 ## 3. Create an Event List
 Create a list of stimuli from the environment that the system must respond to.
 The source suggests labeling each as either a *flow-oriented event* (f), a *temporal event* (t), or a *control event* (c).
+Two of those seem like good ideas to me.

 Example: